ceph/ceph/doc/architecture.rst

 See `Data Scrubbing`_ for details on configuring scrubbing.

-.. index:: Ceph Classes; RADOS classes
+.. index:: Extensibility, Ceph Classes

 Extending Ceph
 --------------